Welcome to the Eider

 As a member, you support the preservation of the Eider and receive four information sheets per year as well as the opportunity to go on the annual membership trip at a discounted price.

-Are you 16 years or older and want to try sailor life.
-Then you are most welcome to the boat to register your interest.
-Or sign up via email to chancellery.
-If you enjoy it and want to keep going, we'll help you with safety training and medical certification for seafarers.
-One small detail is that we in the crew work on a voluntary basis.
+If you are 16 years or older and want to try seafaring.
+Then you are welcome to contact the Office via e-mail or by phone.
+If you think it's fun and want to continue, we will help you with safety training and a medical certificate for seafarers.
+A small detail is that we in the crew work voluntarily.
 So unfortunately we can't offer a salary.